lucas-mior/meta_regex/README.md

 ## Disclaimer
 This is an exploration: don't use it in production.

-## When could it be nice to use this "library"?
+## In which situations could it be nice to use this "library"?
+- When you don't want to pay the cost of compiling regexes at run time.
+  * If definetely won't pay for parsing it
+  * If your regex is simple, you also won't pay for generating a DFA at runtime, you will get a fast AOT static DFA.
 - When you don't need back references in your regexes
   * The backtracking NFA works, but it is slow
 - When you don't need capturing the groups in your regexes